Trump takes stage for "homecoming rally" in Florida

-Trump tears into impeachment inquiry, Democrats at Florida 'homecoming rally'
+Trump tears into impeachment inquiry, defends military pardons at Florida 'homecoming rally'

 President Trump took the stage in Sunrise, Fla.
-Tuesday night to address supporters at what his reelection campaign rally had dubbed a “homecoming rally” before the start of his Thanksgiving break at Mar-a-Lago, his new primary residence.
+Tuesday night to address supporters at what his reelection campaign rally dubbed a “homecoming rally” before the start of his Thanksgiving break at Mar-a-Lago, his new primary residence.

+Tuesday's rally marked his first official campaign visit to the Sunshine State since he changed his state of residence from New York, and he made a point of telling Florida voters that “less than one year from now I will join voters across the Sunshine State, my home, as we head to the polls.”

 TRUMP USES TURKEY PARDON TO MOCK SCHIFF, SAYS BIRDS ALREADY RECEIVED SUBPOENAS

-Tuesday's rally marked his first official campaign visit to the Sunshine State since he changed his state of residence from New York.

-Trump claimed the move was motivated by the poor treatment he was receiving from New York politicians investigating him.
+Trump claimed his residency change was motivated by the poor treatment he was receiving from New York politicians investigating him.
 However, Florida's far more attractive tax rates could have played some part in the decision as well.

+"Welcome home to Florida," Gov. Ron DeSantis, told Trump before joking he was more excited to welcome first lady Melania Trump to the state.

 Winning Florida will be crucial for the president’s reelection.
 Trump won the state over Hillary Clinton by 110,000 votes, but Tuesday's rally took place in one of the most Democratic areas of the state.
 Clinton overwhelmingly won Broward County, where Sunrise is located, in 2016.